Pesto Trapanese

 Basil

-Italians sometimes throw other fresh herbs into the mix too, such as mint, Italian flat-leaf parsley, sage and rosemary.
-And so can you.
+Variations – Italians sometimes throw other fresh herbs into the mix too, such as mint, flat-leaf parsley, sage and rosemary.
+So can you.
+However, I do recommend trying the recipe exactly as-is first.

 Olive Oil

-This dish calls for fresh fragrant extra virgin olive oil.
 The better the quality, the better the flavors.
-To find the best olive oil you can get your hands on, seek out small-producer extra-virgin olive oils.
-(For more tips and recommendations on olive oil, check out the recipe for Trenette al Pesto.)
+To find the best olive oil, seek out small-producer extra-virgin olive oils.
+(For more tips and recommendations on olive oil, check out Trenette al Pesto.)

 Cheese

-• Pesto alla Trapanese is made traditionally without cheese, and makes for a nice and light pasta dish.
+• Pesto alla Trapanese is made traditionally without cheese, which makes for a nice and light pasta dish.

-• Grated pecorino cheese is commonly served with it today, and makes an excellent complement.
+• Grated pecorino cheese is commonly served with it today.
+With its deep flavor, pecorino makes an excellent complement.

-• BusiateBusiate-shaped pastas by other names, as well as similar variations, can be found around.
-Use what you can find from quality artisanal brands with pasta shapes labeled as: casarecce, gemelli, gnocculi, strozzapreti, fusilli or trofie.
+• Similar Pastas – Use what you can find from quality artisanal brands with pasta shapes labeled as: casarecce, gemelli, gnocculi, strozzapreti, fusilli or trofie.
+These are all great shapes to eat with pesto Trapanese.

-Making Sicilian pesto with a marble mortar and wood pestle
+Making Sicilian pesto in a marble mortar with a wooden pestle.

 Using a Mortar & Pestle

 The traditional method to make Sicilian Pesto alla Trapanese is with mortar and pestle.
-Pestos made this ancient way allow you to enjoy the aromas and textures to the fullest.
+Pestos made in this ancient way allow you to enjoy the aromas and textures to the fullest.
 If you have a little extra time and a mortar and pestle, try it.
-You might find the process enjoyable, and the flavors and texture you get worth pulling out the mortar and pestle often.
+You might find the process very enjoyable, and the flavors and texture worth pulling out the mortar and pestle often.
+Look how gorgeous that sauce is below.
+(Zoom in if you are on your phone!)

 Recipe